United Kingdom

 11. Specific conditions apply for higher rate.

-12. The UK considers its tax treaty with Russia to remain in force and has stated its intention to continue to comply with its terms, despite receiving notification from Russia that it has suspended substantially all of the UK-Russia tax treaty.
+12. The United Kingdom considers its tax treaties with Belarus and Russia to remain in force and has stated its intention to continue to comply with their terms, despite receiving notification from Belarus and Russia that they have suspended substantially all of the UK-Belarus and UK-Russia tax treaties.